Jodie Broughton

 He has previously been in the system of the Leeds Rhinos and spent time on loan from Leeds at Hull F.C. in 2008 and 2009.
 Broughton has also played for the Salford City Reds and the Huddersfield Giants.
-He has spent time on loan from the Giants at Oldham (Heritage № 1343).
-He has also played for the Catalans Dragons in the top flight and from the Dragons at Toulouse Olympique in the Championship.
+He has spent time on loan from the Giants at Oldham.
+He has also played for the Catalans Dragons in the top flight and from the Dragons at Toulouse Olympique and Halifax RLFC in the Championship.

 In 2011, Broughton was named Fastest Man in the Super League.

 Background

 Broughton was born in Leeds, West Yorkshire, England.
 He is the half-brother of former Leeds Rhinos teammate Jamie Jones-Buchanan.

 Early career

-Broughton began playing rugby league for local sides Milford Marlins A.R.L.F.C.
-ARLFC and Queens A.R.L.F.C. and was also selected to represent the Leeds Service Area.
+Broughton began playing rugby league for local sides Milford Marlins A.R.L.F.C. and Queens A.R.L.F.C. and was also selected to represent the Leeds Service Area.
 He has won a number of competitions including the Leeds and District Cup, Yorkshire Cup, National Cup, West Riding Cup and the Yorkshire combination league/cup.